Follow these simplified principles and tips for shedding body fat and dieting. It can lead to sustainable weight loss and a healthier lifestyle.

 A positive mental attitude is possibly the most important rule of losing weight.
 Smile often, keep a healthy sense of humor, and take life in small doses each day.
 Not every experience will be positive but be kind to yourself and retain a positive outlook.

 Note: The NHS Digital Weight Management Programme offers free online support for adults living with obesity, diabetes, and high blood pressure.
+Also, the new Better Health marketing campaign helps people prevent the risks of developing serious illness and reduce the likelihood of being hospitalised with COVID-19.

 Disclaimer: This website does not replace medical advice.
 Being overweight or obese, food intake, rates of metabolism, and levels of physical exertion vary from person to person.
 Consult with your doctor before dieting or heavy exercise.